spyysalo/bionlp_st_2011_supporting/README.md

 ## Release Directory Structure ##

-In order to conform to the [BioNLP'09 Shared Task][bionlp09] post-processed data directory structure the output from the Makefile is re-structured into another following format before release.
+In order to conform to the [BioNLP'09 Shared Task][bionlp09] post-processed data directory structure the output from the makefile is re-structured into another following format before release.
 This is done using a script that can be found in `tools/repack.py`.